 If you owe arrears for using the public supplies of water and/or sewerage at your home, the local authority can use different methods to collect the debt:

 - collecting water and sewerage debt with council tax debt

-If you don't think you are due to pay the arrears or charges you can appeal to the local authority about the charges.
+If you don't think you're due to pay the arrears or charges, you can appeal to the local authority about the charges.

-Your local authority can use a special procedure to collect water and sewerage debts along with council tax debt.
-If it uses these powers it has to apply to court first.
-It can add extra charges to the amount owed to cover the costs of collecting the debt.
-It means that this debt has to be treated as a priority debt.
+Your local authority can use a special procedure to collect water and sewerage debts with council tax debt.
+If it uses these powers, it has to apply to court first.
+The authority can add extra charges to the amount owed to cover the costs of collecting the debt.
+This means that this debt has to be treated as a priority debt.

 Debt is only for water and sewerage charges

-It is possible that you may only have arrears of water and sewerage charges because you do not have to pay council tax.
-These can still be collected with a special procedure so should be treated as a priority debt.
-This may be the case if you receive the maximum help for paying council tax through the Council Tax Reduction scheme.
+It's possible that you only have arrears of water and sewerage charges because you don't have to pay council tax.
+These charges can still be collected with a special procedure, so they should be treated as a priority debt.
+This may be the case if you receive the maximum help for paying council tax through the Council Tax Reduction (CTR) scheme.

-If you want to challenge a decision that the DWP has made about a deduction from your benefit for water and sewerage charges you should consult an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.
+If you want to challenge a decision that the DWP has made about a deduction from your benefit for water and sewerage charges, you should consult an experienced adviser, for example at a Citizens Advice Bureau.
+Find out where to get advice.

-If you have a number of debts and you are not sure how to deal with them or what to do first, read our advice on this website about debt.
+If you have a number of debts and you're not sure how to deal with them or what to do first, you can read our advice on help with debt.